-Figure 1E-3.16 shows the Jobs Proximity Index in Fresno.
+Figure 1E-3.15 shows the Jobs Proximity Index in Fresno.
 Fresno generally has moderate levels of jobs proximity.
 Block groups with high proximity to jobs are well-distributed across the city indicating employment centers.
 Jobs Proximity Index scores are higher for Downtown neighborhoods as well as in north Fresno around the Hoover neighborhood and California State University (CSU) Fresno.
-Additionally, data shows that the majority of workers employed in the city both live and work in Fresno (56.8 percent) while a lower proportion of residents live in Fresno but commute to employment elsewhere (43.2 percent).
+Additionally, data shows that the majority of workers employed in the city both live and work in Fresno (56.8 percent) while athere is a lower proportion of residents that bothlive in Fresno but commute to employment elsewhere (43.2 percent). live and work in Fresno, indicating high levels of commuting outside of the city and that access to vehicles may present barriers for many residents in accessing employment.

-Figure 1E-3.17 maps Labor Market Engagement Index scores for block groups in Fresno.
+Figure 1E-3.16-17 maps Labor Market Engagement Index scores for block groups in Fresno.
 Despite being one the largest cities in the county, there are stark disparities in labor market engagement in that most of Fresno's southern block groups indicate low levels of engagement with the labor market.
 Regionally, the highest labor force engagement scores are in the unincorporated county islands in northern Fresno and the majority of Clovis and unincorporated area immediately adjacent to Clovis on the east.
-While block groups in north Fresno display high levels of labor market engagement, the southern areas of the city have low levels of engagement with the labor market, which can indicate high unemployment rates and/or low educational attainment.
-Compared to Figure 1E-3.7 above, Distribution of Poverty, the population living below the poverty line generally has higher levels of jobs proximity compared to the population in the city as a whole but lower levels of labor market engagement, indicating an inability to access jobs due to factors other than proximity or a choice to not engage in the labor market.
+While block groups in north Fresno display high levels of labor market engagement, the southern areas of the city have very low levels of engagement with the labor market, which can indicateing high unemployment rates and/or low educational attainment.
+Compared to Figure 1E-3.6-3.7 above, Distribution of Poverty, the population living below the poverty line generally has higher levels of jobs proximity compared to the population in the city as a whole but lower levels of labor market engagement, indicating an inability to access jobs due to factors other than proximity or a choice to not engage in the labor market.
 Comparing Figures 1E-3.5 and 1E-3.7, not engaging in the labor market can be a contributing factor to lower median incomes and poverty.
 Interviews with stakeholders in the city conducted for the 2020 Analysis of Impediments to Fair Housing Choice indicated that contributing factors to lower labor market engagement may also be a result of lack of access to transportation and/or mismatches between available jobs and worker education and skillsets.

-Figure 1E-3.16: Jobs Proximity Index, Fresno, 2017
+Figure 1E-3.4516: Jobs Proximity Index, Fresno, 2017